AnthonyP57/HuggingFace_RL_course/README.md

 The difference between them is how we optimize the parameters $\theta$:

 - in policy-based methods we search directly for the optimal policy and optimize the $\theta$ indirectly
-- in policy-gradeint methods we search directly the optimal policy and optimize the params $\theta$ directly by maximizing the performance of the objective function $J(\theta)$
+- in policy-gradient methods we search directly the optimal policy and optimize the params $\theta$ directly by maximizing the performance of the objective function $J(\theta)$

 #### Advanteges and disadvantages
 - Advantages:
   - simplicity of integration - we can estimate the policy directly without storing aditional data
   - we can use stochastic policy, this has 2 consequences:
   1. We don't need to implement exploration/exploitation trade-off by hand, since we output a probability distribution over actions.
-  2. We get rid of the problem of perceprual aliasing (when two states seem the same but need different actions)
+  2. We get rid of the problem of perceptual aliasing (when two states seem the same but need different actions)

 Policy-gradient methods are more efective in high-dimentional action spaces and continuous action spaces - Deep Q-learning may have a problem because it assigns a score for each possible action, but the action space may be infinite.
 In policy-gradient methods we output the probability over actions.